 SSM, or social media marketing, as the name suggests, is a method that uses social media to promote a brand, product or content.

 Like search engine marketing (SEM), this can be done systematically, paid-for ads, or both.
-Keep continuing your reading on the article what is digital marketing?

 You can publish your content on social media or create ads and get paid to reach a particular audience.